loverszhaokai/loverszhaokai.github.io/_posts/2016-08-23-Support-Vector-Machine-Tutorial.md

 ### 4.1 Categorical Feature

   SVM requires that **each data instance is represented as a vector of real numbers**.
 Hence, if there are categorical attributes, we first have to convert them into numeric data.

 ### 4.2 Scaling

   There are two advantages:
   a.
-Avoid attributes in greater numeric ranges dominating those in smaller numeric ranges.{: .color-red }
+Avoid attributes in greater numeric ranges dominating those in smaller numeric ranges.
   b.
 Avoid numerical difficulties during the **calculation**.